 - 1. On the Select a Product to Install screen, select Oracle Database 10g Products and then click Next. - 2.
-On the Specify Home Details screen, enter the following:

-- Name: In this field, the default Oracle home is displayed.
+On the Specify Home Details screen, enter the following: - Name: In this field, the default Oracle home is displayed.
 Verify that the Oracle home specified is the Oracle Database Oracle home. - Path: In this field, the directory of the default Oracle home is displayed.
-Enter the directory location of the Oracle Database Oracle home in which you want to install the Oracle home files. - 3.
+Enter the directory location of the Oracle Database Oracle home in which you want to install the Oracle home files.
+If the directory does not exist, then Oracle Universal Installer creates it for you. - 3.
 On the Product-specific Prerequisite Checks screen, check for and correct any errors that may have occurred while Oracle Universal Installer was checking your system. - 4.
 Refer to "Completing the Installation" to continue.